wintercms/docs/setup/configuration.md

 'edgeUpdates' => false,
 ```

-> **NOTE:** For plugin developers we recommend enabling **Test updates** for your plugins listed on the marketplace, via the Plugin Settings page.
+> **NOTE:** For plugin developers, we recommend enabling **Test updates** for your plugins listed on the marketplace, via the Plugin Settings page.

-> **NOTE:** If using [Composer](../help/using-composer) to manage updates, then replace the default Winter CMS requirements in your `composer.json` file with the following in order to download updates directly from the develop branch.
+> **TIP:** If you are using [Composer](../help/using-composer) to manage updates, you may replace the default Winter CMS requirements in your `composer.json` file with the following in order to download updates directly from the develop branch.
+This is more or less the same as enabling edge updates.

 ```json
 "winter/storm": "dev-develop as 1.0",